-The CRoss-InstitutE Advanced Tissue Engineering (CREATE) Lab is a new core facility dedicated to biofabrication of advanced 3D tissues and microfluidic devices.
+The CRoss-InstitutE Advanced Tissue Engineering (CREATE) Lab is an established core facility dedicated to biofabrication of advanced 3D tissues and microfluidic devices.
 It houses state-of-the-art equipment for 3D bio-printing, microfabrication, and device analysis.
 The aim of the CREATE Lab is to support the development of next-generation 3D tissues and disease models for use in biomedical research and regenerative medicine.

 As a cross-faculty initiative, the CREATE Lab was established through the Queen Mary Strategic Facilities Investment Fund and support from the Barts Charity.
 It is open to all Queen Mary researchers and external partners, with a view to promoting cutting-edge interdisciplinary research.

 The 3D Discovery Biosafety system is an advanced 3D printer enclosed within a class II biosafety cabinet.
-The system can be configured with up to 4 print heads, including syringe based extrusion, micro-valve droplet dispensing, and thermopolymer extrusion.
+The system can be configured with up to 4 print heads, including syringe-based extrusion and micro-valve droplet dispensing.
 The system also provides temperature control for print heads and the printing platform, as well as a UV tool for photo-crosslinking and curing.
 Printer operation and construct design is controlled through the external computer and CAD/CAM software.

-The CREATE Lab houses a suite of equipment for photolithography and fabrication of microfluidic devices.
-Key pieces of equipment include a spin coater (SPIN150i, SPS), UV masking system (KUB-6, Kloe), hot plates, and plasma oxidiser (Zepto, Henniker).
-In addition, the lab provides an optical profilometer (Profilm 3D, Filmetrics) for characterisation of device surfaces, and syringe pumps for introduction of dynamic fluid flow.
+The CREATE Lab houses a suite of equipment for photolithography and fabrication of microfluidic devices and micropatterned surfaces.
+Key pieces of equipment include a spin coater (SPIN150i, SPS), UV masking system (KUB-6, Kloe), hot plates, plasma oxidiser (Zepto, Henniker), and a thermoevaporator (Moorfield nanoPVD).
+In addition, the lab provides an optical profilometer (Profilm 3D, Filmetrics) for characterisation of microfabricated surfaces, and syringe pumps for introduction of dynamic fluid flow.

 Facility staff will provide all necessary training and technical support for users to operate the 3D printing and microfabrication equipment.
 This includes formal training sessions, one-on-one support, and training manuals and documentation.